sdfim/FHBQ-D/README.md

 ### 1) View help

-To see a list of available operation modes, speeds and bypass options:
+To see a list of available operation modes, speeds, and bypass options:

 ```
 python3 recuperator_cli.py help